- Founder of the Earth Island Institute, Friends of the Earth, and the League of Conservation Voters

 - Supporter of Marxist regimes

-Under Brower's leadership, Sierra Club membership grew from 2,000 to 77,000.
-He left the organization and founded both Friends of the Earth and the League of Conservation Voters in 1969.
-Candidly revealing his preference for an extremely militant brand of environmentalism, Brower once said: "The [radicalism of the] Sierra Club made the Nature Conservancy look reasonable.
+In the early 1980s Brower played a key role in persuading environmentalists to rethink their early support of nuclear power.
+In 1982 he founded the annual “Fate of the Earth” conferences, whose name derived from progressive author Jonathan Schell's book The Fate of the Earth, about the nuclear freeze movement.
+Also in '82, Brower: (a) created the Earth Communications Office, which was funded in part by Teresa Heinz Kerry, who served on its advisory board; and (b) created the Earth Island Institute.
+Candidly revealing his preference for an extremely militant brand of environmentalism, Brower once said: “The [radicalism of the] Sierra Club made the Nature Conservancy look reasonable.
 I founded Friends of the Earth to make the Sierra Club look reasonable.
-Then I founded the Earth Island Institute in 1982 to make Friends of the Earth look reasonable.
-Earth First! now makes us look reasonable.
-We're still waiting for someone else to come along and make Earth First! look reasonable."
+Then I founded the Earth Island Institute in 1982 to make Friends of the Earth look reasonable.”

 In 1983 Brower rejoined the Sierra Club's board of directors while maintaining his post at FOE, but was dismissed from FOE in 1984 due to disagreements with its board.
 Though he was reinstated by the organization soon thereafter, Brower resigned from FOE in 1986 and returned full-time to the Sierra Club.
 He remained on the Sierra Club’s board until 1988, and later served a third stint from 1995-2000.